Click here to return to home page

 Click here to view examples of the photographic work of Fielder & Co.

-Gilbert Newton Futcher was born in Newport on the Isle of Wight in 1868 [ birth registered March Quarter 1868].
-At the time of the 1881 census, Gilbert and his sister Mabel Ethel Futcher (born 1871 Southampton, Hampshire) were staying with relatives in Downton, Wiltshire.
+Gilbert Newton Futcher was born in Newport on the Isle of Wight in 1868 [ birth registered during the First Quarter 1868].
+Gilbert was the second child and eldest son of Emma and Henry Futcher.
+It appears that Gilbert and his sisters had lost both parents by 1878.
+At the time of the 1881 census, Gilbert Newton Futcher and his sister Mabel Ethel Futcher (born 1871 Southampton, Hampshire) were staying with relatives in Downton, Wiltshire*.
 They were visiting the home of Charles Futcher (born c1827 Downton, Wiltshire), a tailor of High Street, Downton.
-Frederick Futcher (born c1862, Salisbury, Wiltshire), who was possibly related to Gilbert, was working as a "Photographer Manager" at 12 Silver Street, Warminster in Wiltshire when the 1881 census was taken.
+Frederick Futcher (born c1862, Salisbury, Wiltshire), who was possibly related to Gilbert, was working as a "Photographer - Manager" at 12 Silver Street, Warminster in Wiltshire when the 1881 census was taken.
 Around 1889, Frederick Futcher set up his own photographic studio at 36 High Street, Warminster, where he remained until around 1906.
 From 1907, Frederick Futcher was operating a studio in Salisbury at 19 Fisherton Street.

-Gilbert Newton Futcher established a photographic studio in Chichester at 32 East Street around 1896.
-Later that year Gilbert Futcher moved to new premises at 28 North Street, Chichester.
+Gilbert Newton Futcher established a photographic studio in Chichester at 32 East Street in 1895.
+The following year, Gilbert Futcher moved to new premises at 28 North Street, Chichester.
 During his stay in Chichester, Gilbert Futcher appears to have associated with members of the Congregational Church and early in 1896 he was commissioned to produce an album of photographic portraits to present to the Pastor of the Church.
-The photograph album, containing portraits of members of the Congregational Church with pages decorated in pen and ink by Gilbert Futcher himself, was presented to the Pastor on 19th February 1896.
+The photograph album, containing portraits of members of the Congregational Church, with pages decorated in pen and ink by Gilbert Futcher himself, was presented to the Pastor on 19th February 1896.
 One of the church members photographed by Futcher was Laura Selina Faulkner (born 1873, Chichester), a daughter of Ephraim John Faulkner (c1835-1908), a carver & gilder who had operated a photographic studio in Chichester in the 1860s (see above).
 Gilbert Newton Futcher married Laura Selina Faulkner in 1902 [ Marriage registered in Chichester in the December Quarter of 1902 ].
 Previous to his marriage, Gilbert Futcher was residing in Bournemouth.
-At the time of the 1901 census, Gilbert Futcher is recorded as living in Bournemouth and is described as a "Portrait Photographer", aged 33.
+At the time of the 1901 census, Gilbert N. Futcher is recorded at an address in Bournemouth and is described as a "Portrait Photographer", aged 33.

-Gilbert Newton Futcher had a long career as a portrait photographer.
-In the 1920s he operated a photographic studio at 84 Palmerston Road, Southsea and in Kelly's Directory of 1939, Gilbert N. Futcher is listed as a photographer with a studio at 18 Church Street, Christchurch, Dorset.
+Gilbert Newton Futcher's photographic business at 28 North Street, Chichester failed and he was declared bankrupt in October 1898.
+Despite his early bankruptcy, Gilbert Newton Futcher went on to have a long career as a professional photographer.
+In the 1920s, Gilbert N. Futcher operated a photographic studio at 84 Palmerston Road, Southsea and in Kelly's Directory of 1939, he is listed as a photographer with a studio at 18 Church Street, Christchurch, Dorset.

 [ABOVE] A carte-de-visite portrait of a young boy by Gilbert Newton Futcher of 32 East Street, Chichester (c1896).